-A fracture, as used to describe an injury, is simply another word for a broken bone.
-We see many types of injuries in motorcycle accidents and broken bones are a frequent injury we see.
-(See Results for some of our settlements).
+A broken bone is an injury also called a fracture.
+We see many types of injuries in motorcycle accidents and a broken bone is an injury often worth as much as $500,000 to $1,000,000 or more (See Results for some of our settlements).

 Types of fractures frequently seen in motorcycle accidents: